pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 - **rolebinding**: Grant to the identity the necessary roles for creating the resources prescribed by the supply chain.

-  For more information on the preceding objects, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information about the preceding objects, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **Tekton pipeline**: A pipeline runs whenever the supply chain hits the stage of testing the source code.